Kane Lambert: 2021 season

 Lambert struggled to find any consistency, only playing 13 games in 2021, as Richmond missed the finals.
 His highest disposal tally that year was a 28-disposal effort against Carlton in Round 1, but his best game would come against West Coast at Optus Stadium in Round 13, kicking 2.1 from 27 disposals.

-2022 season and Retirement
+2022 season and retirement

-On July 25th 2022, as a result of constant injury troubles, Lambert announced his immediate retirement from AFL.
+On July 25, 2022, as a result of constant injury troubles, Lambert announced his immediate retirement from AFL.
 He had only played 7 games in 2022, with his first game coming in Round 7 of that year.

 Player profile

 Lambert plays mainly as a high half-forward, but is also adept at roles as both an inside midfielder and wing.
 He is notable for his significant endurance capability that allows him to cover the ground both defensively and as part of running chains of offensive possession.

 AFL statistics

-Updated to the end of round 23, 2022.
+Updated to the end of the 2022 season.